nth-erik/stoic/README.md

 :construction: **This library is still in EARLY DEVELOPMENT with missing features and maybe critical bugs.** :construction:

-Stoic is a simple JavaScript library for instantiating immutable reference type data for use as enumerables and schemata.
+A lightweight utility for creating deeply immutable, prototype-free data structures.
+Useful for schema definitions, safe config data, or readonly runtime state.

 ---